mspass-team/mspass/README.md

     docker pull wangyinz/mspass

-Then, `cd` to the dictory that you want to the database related files stored, and create a `data` direcotry if it does not already exist.
+Then, `cd` to the dictory that you want to hold the database related files stored, and create a `data` directory if it does not already exist.
 Use this command to start the MongoDB server:

     docker run --name MsPASS -d -p 27017:27017 --mount src="$(pwd)",target=/home,type=bind wangyinz/mspass mongod --dbpath /home/data --logpath /home/log